- April 27, 2019

 ‘No sooner had Michael answered that it dawned on him that the girls may not be all that interested in spending time on a yacht with their grandparents at that age.’

 Yes, it’s great to have goals, but you need to be sure that they will give you what you expect.
-Imagine working all the hours in the day to get that yacht only to find that it doesn’t being you any closer to your children or grandkids.
+Imagine working all the hours in the day to get that yacht only to find that it doesn’t bring you any closer to spending that much sought after quality time with your children or grandkids.